Double blow for Thailand’s Pita as legal cases mount

 Pita’s supporters, many of them younger voters opposed to the royalist military’s involvement in politics, called for protests later today, raising the possibility of another round of turmoil in two decades of fractious Thai politics.

-The Constitutional Court said it had accepted a complaint filed by a lawyer against Pita and his election-winning Move Forward Party’s that said its plan to reform a law prohibiting royal insults amounted to an attempt “to overthrow the democratic regime of government with the king as a head of state”.
+The Constitutional Court said it had accepted a complaint filed by a lawyer against Pita and his election-winning Move Forward Party that said its plan to reform a law prohibiting royal insults amounted to an attempt “to overthrow the democratic regime of government with the King as a head of state”.

 It came just hours after the election commission recommended that the same court disqualify Pita as a lawmaker, saying it found merit in a complaint alleging he was unqualified to run in the May 14 general election, because of his ownership of shares in a media company in violation of electoral rules.